christytan/OCI-GoldenGate/DBVault.md

 ### **STEP 4: Create Audit Policy to Capture Realm Violations**

-Autonomous Database uses Unified Auditing, we will create a policy to audit database vault activities.
-For more information on Unified Auditing, refer to Database Security Guide. https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/introduction-to-auditing.html
+You may also want to capture an audit trail of unauthorized access attempts to your realm objects.
+Since the Autonomous Database includes Unified Auditing, we will create a policy to audit database vault activities.
+For more information on Unified Auditing, refer to the [Database Security Guide](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/introduction-to-auditing.html)

 Create an audit policy to capture realm violations